-- Wiper on manual command, - Trigger and status of component of the car: handbrake (ON/OFF), wiper, A/C usage, car/door/window locked/unlocked... - Data from simple triggering (periodic, end of journey...) - Wheel speed sensor signal - Tension and intensity at the electric engine entrance - Tyre pressure from TPMS valve
+- Wiper on manual command, - Trigger and status of component of the car: handbrake (ON/OFF), wiper, A/C usage, car/door/window locked/unlocked... - Data from simple triggering (periodic, key_on/key_off...) - Wheel speed sensor signal - Tension and intensity at the electric engine entrance - Tyre pressure from TPMS valve